neapsix/neapsix.github.io/content/posts/2022/20221003_Thin_Jails_From_Scratch.md

 dev/            lib/            net/            sbin/           var/
 ```

-Start the base jail with the four required arguments: directory, hostname, IP address, and command.
+To verify that it works, start the base jail with the four required arguments: directory, hostname, IP address, and command.

 ```console
 # jail -c path=/usr/local/jails/base/13.1-RELEASE-base \